Updated Jan 22

 While the implementation of age prediction tools by OpenAI marks a significant advancement in safeguarding minors, it is not without its potential weaknesses.
 Critics point out that the technology, despite its advanced algorithms, might inadvertently classify certain adult users as minors.
 This could limit access to legitimate content for those users incorrectly flagged by the system.
 According to a report, such classification errors necessitate an additional verification step, which involves submitting personal identification to regain unrestricted access.

 The privacy implications of age‑prediction are also a significant area of concern.
 The system requires access to a variety of personal data points, such as usage patterns and account activity, to estimate age.
 There are lingering questions about how this data is stored, managed, and potentially shared.
-Users might feel uneasy knowing their digital behaviors are being scrutinized to such a detailed degree, as outlined in this piece on the technology's rollout.
+Users might feel uneasy knowing their digital behaviors are being scrutinized to such a detailed degree, as outlined in 1 on the technology's rollout.

 Global Rollout and Availability Timeline